-Dissertation (6 hours)
+Major Ministry Project (6 hours)

-In addition to the completion of 24 semester hours of doctoral-level seminars, each student must either complete a ministry project or a research project, which is counted as six semester hours of credit.
+In addition to the completion of 24 semester hours of doctoral-level seminars, each student must complete a project in the form of a paper studying either a ministry or a research topic.
+This project counts as six semester hours of credit.
 The time span for the project is normally four to twelve months.

-The Form of the Project Report
+The Form of the Project

-- The report must completely conform to the latest Turabian style guide and the MABTS supplement to the style guide. - The report should display competence in communication, including correct grammar, spelling, form, clear organization, and understandable sentences.
-The student should use the third person singular in writing the report. - The report should be between 100 and 150 pages in length, excluding the appendixes and sources consulted. - The order of the page arrangement for the report is: blank page, title page, blank page, table of contents, list of tables (if any), text, appendix, sources consulted (bibliography), and blank page.
-The blank pages are to be added after the report is printed. - The report will be evaluated by the faculty advisor and one other reader.
-There is a \$250.00 fee for the external reader.

-- A dissertation is acceptable if it contains 150 or fewer errors in form, style, grammar, and spelling.
+- The project must completely conform to the latest Turabian style guide and the MABTS supplement to the style guide. - The project should display competence in communication, including correct grammar, spelling, form, clear organization, and understandable sentences.
+The student should use the third person singular in writing the project. - The project should be between 100 and 150 pages in length, excluding the appendixes and sources consulted. - The order of the page arrangement for the project is: blank page, title page, blank page, table of contents, list of tables (if any), text, appendix, sources consulted (bibliography), and blank page.
+The blank pages are to be added after the project is printed. - The project will be evaluated by the faculty advisor and one other reader.
+There is a \$250.00 fee for the external reader. - A project is acceptable if it contains 150 or fewer errors in form, style, grammar, and spelling.
 If errors number more than 150, advisors may return projects to students for correction.
 Students may then resubmit their project after correcting these errors.
-If advisors find more than 100 new errors or uncorrected errors in the second edition, the student cannot resubmit until the next graduation date. - After the report has been approved, the student will deliver one copy of the project to the Doctoral Programs Office and the final copy prior to graduation.
-Any exception to this policy must have the approval of the associate dean of doctoral programs.
+If advisors find more than 100 new errors or uncorrected errors in the second edition, the student cannot resubmit until the next graduation date.